columnflow/columnflow/docs/user_guide/building_blocks/categories.md

 ht_categories = ((0, 200), (200, 400), (400, 600))
 ```

-If you want to build all combinations of this set of 5+3+3 categories, you end up with $5*3*3=45$
+If you want to build all combinations of this set of 5+3+3 categories, you end up with 5 x 3 x 3 = 45
 leaf categories.
 To build all of them by hand is very tedious, unflexible, and error prone.
-Luckily, Columnflow provides all necessary tools to build combinations of categories automatically.
+Luckily, columnflow provides all necessary tools to build combinations of categories automatically.
 To use these tools, we first need to create our base categories and their corresponding Categorizers.

 ```python